aventurtyme/finsight-v2/README.md

 | Consumer Discretionary | AMZN, TSLA, NKE |
 | Industrials | CAT, BA |

+## Historical Replay Automation

+The replay script runs automatically via GitHub Actions — one ticker per day to stay within Gemini's 20 requests/day free tier limit.

+The workflow (`.github/workflows/historical_replay.yml`) runs daily at 02:00 UTC and auto-advances through the 16-ticker list.
+It can also be triggered manually from the Actions tab with an optional ticker index override.

+The script skips any row already in the database, so re-runs are safe and won't consume API quota.

+Rate limiting built into the script:
+- Gemini: 2s delay between calls
+- Twelve Data: 9s delay between calls (stays within 8 req/min free tier)
+- Finnhub: 0.5s courtesy delay

 ## Local Setup

 ### 1. Clone the Repository